NUbots/NUbots/module/platform/cm740/HardwareSimulator/README.md

 ## Description

-This module simulates the CM740 subcontroller and connected sensors from the NUgus' real hardware.
+This module simulates a CM740 subcontroller and connected sensors.

 ## Usage